-Chris has a BA in Psychology from the University of Colorado and a Master’s in Social Work from the University of Southern California.
+Chris is a licensed clinical social worker.
+He has a BA in psychology from the University of Colorado and a Master in Social Work from the University of Southern California.
 A Colorado native, he has enthusiastically explored the peaks and valleys of the natural world while simultaneously dedicating his professional career to working with struggling youth.

-While in Southern California, Chris counseled adolescents living in individual and group foster-care settings, and worked as a child welfare investigator in an inner-city setting.
+While in Southern California, Chris counseled adolescents living in individual and group foster-care settings and worked as a child welfare investigator in an inner-city setting.
 These experiences allowed him to develop assessment and clinical skills in an environment where people regularly experienced a life of crisis.
-Chris brought wilderness therapy to this urban population when he developed and implemented an outdoor-based therapeutic intervention for children whose parents were struggling with addiction.
+Chris brought wilderness therapy to this urban environment when he developed and implemented an outdoor-based therapeutic intervention for children whose parents were struggling with addiction and incarceration.

-At Open Sky, Chris works with transition age young adults, 18-20 year olds, who have not been able to find a healthy sense of self.
-These young adults often experience depression, anxiety, trouble launching into adulthood, destructive relationships, substance use, personal trauma, and problematic dynamics with family members.
+At Open Sky, Chris works with transition age young adults, 18-20 years old, who have not been able to find a healthy sense of self.
+These young adults often experience depression, anxiety, trouble launching into adulthood, difficulty in relationships, substance use, personal trauma, and problematic dynamics with family members.
 Chris’ clear and direct therapeutic approach helps students deepen their understanding of their presenting issues as well as the underlying processes resulting in these symptoms.
-Using a relationship-based approach, Chris provides direct and supportive techniques that help families to understand not just their child, but their entire family system.
+Using evidence-based treatment modalities, Chris provides direct and supportive techniques that help families to understand not just their child, but their entire family system.
 He strives to help his young adults stabilize, to give them the tools necessary for growth, and to provide a sophisticated assessment for future treatment options to effect positive change and growth.

-When not at work, Chris enjoys hiking with his friends and family, riding his bike, mountaineering, cooking with friends, and playing and watching team sports.
+When not at work, Chris enjoys hiking with his wife, daughter, and dog; backpacking; mountaineering; cooking and sharing meals with friends; and playing and watching team sports.